UPPMAX/UPPMAX-documentation/docs/cluster_guides/project_management.md

 $ getent groups <project name>
 ```

-- Ypoi can also check in <supr.naiss.se>
+- You can also check in supr.naiss.se